How to Alert Clients About Gift Basket Scams

 - Be seen as a model corporate citizen

-- Get media coverage this holiday season
+- Get media coverage every holiday season